 |Toy Brands and Manufacturers|

-    While Meccano was good for building models that displayed mechanical engineering, a few more specialised parts would be needed if it was also to be used for demonstrating principles of electrical engineering.
+While Meccano was good for building models that displayed mechanical engineering, a few more specialised parts would be needed if it was also to be used for demonstrating principles of electrical engineering (such as the use of commutators to switch electric lights on and off on fairground models).
 The purpose of Elektrikit was to provide those additional specialised parts, and guidance on how to use them.

 Today, the UK National Curriculum often teaches the principles of electricity and electronics using an electrically-insulating base-board with a grid of mounting positions, to which component strips can be clipped, screwed or otherwise fixed to create simple circuits.
 The same basic idea could be used with Elektrikit, which supplied an insulating baseboard punched with holes at Meccano spacings, to which the standard shiny silver nickel-plated Meccano strips could be screwed to demonstrate the principles of making and breaking electrical circuits.
 Standard Meccano parts could then be used to make screw terminals and switches, or more specialised parts such and knife switches or Morse code tappers.

 Elektrikit also provided connection wire and coil-winding wire, and winding formers that allowed users to wind their own electromagnets.
 A commutator part (an insulating Meccano wheel with conducting track laid out on one surface) let builders make a second electrical connection with a part mounted on a standard metal Meccano shaft, which could either be constant, or could switch on and off depending on the wheel position.
 The commutator part would then then let Elektrikit owners build full electric motors and generators, or use the commutator's switching to automate the switching of different sets of lights for a Meccano fairground model, or to use switched electricity as part of more complex Meccano automated mechanisms.